kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

     Command (m for help): w
 {% endhighlight %}

-Since btrfs can reside on either a partition or an entire disk, we do not have to partition /dev/sdb since we will be using the whole disk.
+Since btrfs can reside on either a partition or an entire disk, you do not have to partition /dev/sdb since you will be using the whole disk.

 ## Setting up dm-crypt
 ---
-With the disks partitioned, we can now setup the dm-crypt containers before installing the filesystems.
-We have to set up two containers, one for each of the disks in the btrfs pool: /dev/sda1 and /dev/sdb.
+With the disks partitioned, you can now setup the dm-crypt containers before installing the filesystems.
+You will have to set up two containers, one for each of the disks in the btrfs pool: /dev/sda1 and /dev/sdb.

 dm-crypt has two types of containers with different benefits, "plain" and